amatter23/Windows-XP/README.md

 use command "wallpapercolor color  'like red' "<br />
 5- change nav color<br />
 use command "navcolor color  'like red' " <br />

+## Skills used
+HTML
+ CSS
+ JS
+All project build rules in HTML CSS js don't use any function pure js